MicrosoftDocs/ATADocs/ATPDocs/setting-atp-alerts.md

 ATP can notify you when it detects a suspicious activity, either by email or by using ATP event forwarding and forwarding the event to your SIEM/syslog server.
 Before selecting which notifications you want to receive, you have to [set up your email server and your Syslog server](setting-syslog-email-server-settings.md).

 > [!NOTE]
 > -   Email notifications include a link that takes the user directly to the suspicious activity that was detected.
-The host name portion of the link is taken from the setting of the ATP Console URL on the ATP Center page.
-By default, the ATP Console URL is the IP address selected during the installation  of the ATP Center.
+The host name portion of the link is taken from the setting of the ATP Console URL on the Azure ATP cloud service page.
+By default, the ATP Console URL is the IP address selected during the installation  of the Azure ATP cloud service.
 If you are going to configure email notifications, it is recommended to use an FQDN as the ATP Console URL.
-> -   Notifications are sent from the ATP Center to either the SMTP server and the Syslog server.
+> -   Notifications are sent from the Azure ATP cloud service to either the SMTP server and the Syslog server.

 To receive notifications, set the following parameters: